 US-blacklisted China Telecom plans estimated US$4 billion Shanghai listing

-Hong Kong-listed China Telecom Corp, the state-owned wireless carrier blacklisted by Washington, said on Tuesday it plans to sell shares in Shanghai to broaden its financing channels.

-SHANGHAI: Hong Kong-listed China Telecom Corp, the state-owned wireless carrier blacklisted by Washington, said on Tuesday it plans to sell shares in Shanghai to broaden its financing channels.
+SHANGHAI: Hong Kong-listed China Telecom, the state-owned wireless carrier blacklisted by Washington, said on Tuesday (Mar 9) it plans to sell shares in Shanghai to broaden its financing channels.

 A Shanghai listing can help the company "broaden sources of funds, enhance capital strengths and improve risk tolerance," China Telecom said on Tuesday.